Urinary Incontinence and OAB

-I have been a family physician for more than 40 years, and have helped hundreds of women with life-limiting and embarrassing incontinence issues.
+I have been a family physician for more than 40 years.
+I have helped hundreds of women with life-limiting and embarrassing incontinence and OAB issues.
 Most of the time, treatment was frustrating and only partially successful.
-I have always looked for alternative approaches that were not invasive, surgical or procedural to help with this condition.
+I have always looked for alternative approaches that were not invasive to help with this condition.
 Even these did not often work successfully.

-So, the longer I have worked with PEMFs for a vast range of health issues, the more commonly I have encountered responses from patients, particularly females, who have had improvements in their urinary incontinence issues from the use of PEMFs.
+I have worked with PEMFs for a vast range of health issues for a long time.
+I have encountered interesting responses from patients, particularly females, who have had improvements in their urinary incontinence issues from the use of PEMFs.

 So, from this review I’m optimistic that we can offer significant relief to millions of women suffering from overactive bladder and urinary incontinence unnecessarily, given the inexpensive, comfortable home-based PEMF solutions available.
 These are expected to produce much better long-term results than current therapies, with a lot less risk.